belcyangarita/Github_Visit_Duration/README.md

  three different models on feeding duration trait and to calculate the correlation between feeding duration and production traits.

 ## Sources
- Based on the work from *Angarita Barajas et al.* Estimation of direct and social effects of feeding duration in growing pigs using record from automatic feeding stations.
+ Based on the work from *Angarita Barajas et al.* **Estimation of direct and social effects of feeding duration in growing pigs using record from automatic feeding stations**.

 ## Technologies
 1. [R](https://www.r-project.org/) - version 3.5.1